patrickbucher/rust-reboot/diary.md

+# Day 3 (2025-07-07)

+Today, I'm working through chapter 4 of the Brown Book, which is about _ownership_.
+A few notes:

+- Assigning a heap variable moves its ownership to a new destination.
+E.g. `let a = Box::new(3); let b = a;` moves the ownership of the `Box` containing the value `3` from `a` to `b`.
+At this point, `b` is the only valid reference to said value; `a` must no longer be used.
+Thanks to this single-ownerhip principle, boxes can be deallocated automatically at the end of their pointer's scope without the risk of a _double free_ memory operation.

 # Day 2 (2025-07-06)

 Working through chapter 3 of the Brown Book showed me the value of the added quizzes: Going through the introductory material is mostly about re-activating the knowledge I already acquired a year ago; but once I get quiz answers wrong, I have to dig deeper.